 Chemotherapy drugs can also damage healthy cells and cause side effects.
-Some of the most common side effects are:
+Some of the most common ones are:

 These often get better or go away once your treatment ends.
 Still, it’s important to tell your doctor about any side effects you’re having so they can help you manage them.